Jxs55/Jxs55/README.md

 <b>About Me</b>
 <br>
--  🔭 I’m currently a student 😉
+-  🔭 I’m currently a student
-- 👯 I’m looking forward to collaborate on React projects.
+- 😊 I’m looking forward to collaborate on React projects and hang out with my friends.
 - 🌱 Learning about Front-end frameworks and tools
-- 💬 Ask me about anything, I am happy to help, I can do anything in my reach!😉

 <br>